davenukem/davenukem.github.io/_posts/2021-06-21-Prison-Hospital.md

 ---

+classes: wide
 title: "When the Hospital Becomes Your Prison"
+excerpt: "A shallow dive into being 'trapped' in the hospital against your will.
+Why and how is it able to happen?"
 categories:
   - Blog
 tags:
   - Medical
   - Opinion
-layout: single
-classes: wide
-excerpt: "A shallow dive into being 'trapped' in the hospital against your will.
-Why and how is it able to happen?"
 ---

 For over a year, I have had the not so unique [^1] experience of volunteering at one of New York's largest hospitals.
 I thought it would be a great way to get some more recent medical experience given I had been working in construction for the last 6 years.
 Because I had volunteered extensively at doctor offices, hospitals, and as an EMT-B I didn't have much hope for the experience to be very enriching.
 Fortunately, I was wrong.